bitst0rm-pub/Formatter/README.md

 extended_cmd = self.all_png_to_svg_cmd(cmd)  # replace all occurred png -> svg

 # To process the formatting with all input (fixed) arguments.
 # stdout as PIPE.
-99% of plugins use this.
+99% of plugins use this way.
 exitcode, stdout, stderr = self.exec_cmd(cmd)

 # stdout as file.
-1% are stupid ones.
+1% are just retarded.
 Yes, Formatter f them all.
 exitcode, stdout, stderr = self.exec_cmd(cmd, outfile='/path/to/save/outfile')

 # To print formatting exit error.